eaplatanios/jelly-bean-world/README.md

 ```

 #### Windows:
+First make sure the submodules are initialized by running
-Open the Visual Studio project `vs/jbw_visualizer.vcxproj` and make sure the
+`git submodule update --init --recursive`.
+Next, open the Visual Studio project
+`vs/jbw_visualizer.vcxproj` and make sure the include and library paths have
-include and library paths have the correct Vulkan and GLFW directories on your
+the correct Vulkan and GLFW directories on your machine.
+To do so, in the
-machine.
-To do so, in the Solution Explorer, right click on the
+Solution Explorer, right click on the `jbw_visualizer` project and select
-`jbw_visualizer` project and select "Properties".
-Select "C\C++ > General", and
+"Properties".
+Select "C\C++ > General", and modify "Additional Include
-modify "Additional Include Directories" as needed.
-For the library paths,
+Directories" as needed.
+For the library paths, select "Linker > General" and
-select "Linker > General" and modify "Additional Library Directories" as
+modify "Additional Library Directories" as needed.
-needed.
 Then build the project.
+The
-The executable will be located in
+executable will be located in `bin/jbw_visualizer.exe`.
-`bin/jbw_visualizer.exe`.
 To run the visualizer:
 ```bash
 cd bin
 jbw_visualizer